Having a Dog with Cancer – Ten Tips on How to Cope

 Personally, I have used the following products on my dog with good results:

-Rescue Remedy: Bach Rescue Remedy Flower Essences is a flower essence that works on the emotional energy level of an animal, and can induce an immediate calming effect on the animal.
+Bach Rescue Remedy Natural Stress Relief for Pets is a flower essence that works on the emotional energy level of an animal, and can induce an immediate calming effect on the animal.

 Add a few drops of the essence to your dog’s drinking water.
 It is an easy way to help relax your dog and make him less stressed.